Grilled BBQ Chicken

 - Serve leftovers with a lower carb side such as kale slaw salad or butter lettuce salad.

-More chicken recipes you’ll love:
+More grilling recipes you’ll love:

 Did you try this recipe?
 If so, be sure to leave a review below and tag me @flavorthemoments on Facebook and Instagram